 - No fees or minimums.
 One Finance foregoes most fees traditional banks charge, such as monthly fees, account fees, overdraft fees, foreign transaction fees, ATM fees and more.

 - Line of credit.
-If your account balance dips below $0, One Finance will give you a line of credit to cover the difference, up to your direct deposit amount.
-There’s no fee as long as you pay your loan back within the same month.
-Otherwise, you’ll pay 1% monthly or 12% APR.
+If your account balance dips below $0, One Finance will give you a line of credit to cover the difference.
+But the fine print states that you must pay your balance back on the 1st of the following month or you’ll pay 12% APR.

 - Automated budgeting.
-In February 2021, One Finance introduced scheduled transfers, which you can use to automate budgeting by transfering funds from your Spend pocket or a linked bank account to specific Pocket on a weekly, biweekly or monthly basis.
+In February 2021, One Finance introduced scheduled transfers, which you can use to automate budgeting by transferring funds from your Spend pocket or a linked bank account to a specific pocket on a weekly, biweekly or monthly basis.
 If you pay specific bills from certain pockets, this can help you automate your finances.

 How does my One Finance account earn interest?